 Some shoppers will understand the longer delivery times, especially if you’re selling a unique product.
 Other folks might not be as willing to accept a longer turnaround time on their order.
 It’s important to make sure that you’re very clear with customers about delivery timetables and any associated costs.
 A lack of transparency can lead to complaints and refunds, which add to your expenses.

 Many dropshippers include the cost of shipping to their product price.
 This allows them to offer free shipping for items, which helps mitigate concerns over longer shipping windows.
+When you handle shipping on your own, it’s a crucial part of the variable cost formula.

 Is dropshipping a legitimate way to run a business?